Kentucky Oversight Program

 Kentucky is the third largest coal-producing state in the nation and has the fifth largest coal reserve base.
 Nearly every type of coal mining and reclamation practice is found in the differing coal bearing regions within the state.
 The eastern Kentucky coalfield is part of the Appalachian Coal Province where underground, contour, and mountaintop mining occurs.
 The western Kentucky coalfield is part of the Interior Coal Province where area and underground mining occurs.
 Kentucky currently inspects 1,919 coal mining permits covering over 1.9 million acres of permitted land.
 Kentucky received conditional program approval from OSM on May 18, 1982.

-OUTREACH FOR REVIEW OF THE PROPOSED OVERSIGHT PERFORMANCE AGREEMENT
+OUTREACH FOR DEVELOPMENT OF THE OVERSIGHT PERFORMANCE AGREEMENT

 Public Participation and Outreach